Octavius Hadfield: Relations with the Māori

 During his early years he travelled throughout the Wellington region that had been conquered by numerous Taranaki tribes.
 He became close friends with the Ngāti Toa leader Te Rauparaha who had led the invasion of the wider Wellington region during the long running Musket Wars.
 It was Te Rauparaha's Christian son Tāmihana who had invited him to the Māori community to live.
 Hadfield buried Te Rauparaha in 1849 after his release from imprisonment.

-Te Āti Awa built the first church within the Waikanae pā which inspired other churches, including Rangiātea, built by Ngāti Raukawa in Otaki during 1848-1851.
+Te Āti Awa built the first church within the Waikanae pā, which inspired other churches, including Rangiātea, built by Ngāti Raukawa in Ōtaki during 1848–1851.

 He became part of the Ōtaki Ngāti Raukawa community where he made every effort to learn Māori language and customs and shared these with governor George Grey.
 They went to the same church.
 He lived in the community for 30 years, established 20 mission schools and became well integrated into the Māori community.
 In 1852 he published a spelling book for Māori children.
 Later he became increasingly intolerant and dogmatic in his views as he clashed with the government.
 He lived in an age when the early influence of missionaries had declined.